pwambach/angular-canvas-painter/README.md

   lineWidth: 1, //px
   opacity: 0.9, //0-1
-  undo: false // boolean or a number of versions to keep in memory }
+  undo: false // boolean or a number of versions to keep in memory
+  imageSrc: 'images/example.jpg' // loads the specified image and sets it as background image }
 ```